-BY CHRIS EGAN
+BY CHRISTOPHER EGAN

 Flat caps have been the ultimate symbol of British country style for a number of years and continue waving the style flag with multiple celebrities making them their headgear of choice.

 The tweed flat cap once carried English hunting overtones, but it has migrated out of the countryside and looks good in nearly any setting.
 It has been worn by everybody from American newsboys (successfully) to the Norwegian curling team at the 2014 winter Olympics (less so).
 Nowadays women wear the flat cap as well and it looks great on children too.